Jim Gray (sportscaster): Notable interviews

 However, after the fallout of heavy criticism toward him & NBC that ensued from the interview, Gray offered the following apology on-air prior to the start of Game 3:

 (I) thought it was important to ask Pete Rose if this was the right moment for him to make an apology.
 If in doing so the interview went on too long and took some of the joy of the occasion, then I want to say to baseball fans everywhere that I am very sorry about this.

 Despite Gray's pre-game apology, New York Yankees outfielder Chad Curtis snubbed Gray's request for an on-field interview with him right after hitting the game-winning walk-off home run:

-Jim Gray: Tell us about that pitch.Chad Curtis: I can't do it.
-As a team, we kind of decided, because of what happened with Pete, we're not going to talk out here on the field.Curtis claimed it was a team decision not to speak with Gray, but Yankee manager Joe Torre later suggested that Curtis had acted independently.
+Jim Gray: Tell us about that pitch.

+Chad Curtis: I can't do it.
+As a team, we kind of decided, because of what happened with Pete, we're not going to talk out here on the field.

+Curtis claimed it was a team decision not to speak with Gray, but Yankee manager Joe Torre later suggested that Curtis had acted independently.
 On January 8, 2004, more than four years after the interview, Rose's autobiography My Prison Without Bars was published.
-In that book, he finally admitted publicly to betting on baseball games.
+In the book, Rose finally admitted publicly to betting on baseball games.

 Personal life

-He is married to his wife, Frann.
-He has no children.
+Jim Gray is married to his wife, Frann and they have no children.